Patagonia Down With It Parka

 See the Patagonia Down With It Parka

 Patagonia’s high-performance and responsibly produced outerwear is known both for excellent protection from the elements and looking good in the process.
 Their casual Down With It Parka follows suit, bringing Patagonia design to a daily winter jacket.
 We wore the Down With It Parka during a particularly snowy and cold winter in Bend, Oregon, and came away impressed with its sleek lines, impressive insulating abilities, and unparalleled quality and durability.
 Below, we provide details on the Down With It’s warmth, weather protection, features, construction and durability, fit and sizing, and more.
-To see how it stacks up, see our article on the best winter jackets.
+To see how it stacks up, see our articles on the best winter jackets and best women's down jackets.

 Patagonia’s Down With It is an extremely warm parka that can handle the depths of winter in the some of the coldest climates.
 First, you get 700-fill-power down, which provides excellent loft and warmth for the weight (among our top picks, only the $649 Arc’teryx Patera Parka uses higher-quality 750-fill-power down).
 Second, the Down With It Parka is stuffed with 8.1 ounces of down, also known as the fill weight.
 Few manufacturers in the winter parka category provide fill weight, which makes apples-to-apples comparisons difficult.
 But in practice, we can say that the Patagonia is slightly warmer than Marmot’s popular Montreal and notably warmer than The North Face’s Metropolis Parka.
 If you run cold or plan on spending time in frigid winter climates, the Down With It should be up to the task.